priya6971/Capsule-Network-in-Medical-Image-Segmentation/README.md

 # Capsule-Network-in-Medical-Image-Segmentation
-Capsule Network for classification of Infected vs Normal Patients CT Scans
+Capsule Network for classification of Infected vs Normal Patches of CT Scans